IF functions are some of the most popular formulas in Excel, and in this blog post we will look at how to write an IF function in Power Query.

 We have some salespeople, their sales figure and a status that they have attained.

-Writing IF Statements in Power Query
+Writing an IF Function in Power Query

 In our first example, we will pay our salespeople a bonus of 15% of their sales, only if they are of an Executive status.
 They will get 8% of their sales if not “Executive”